Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *this can also be used in the End, if you run out of Blocks while building up out of a buried spawn*
 		* *although if you have Blocks, [just building up](https://youtu.be/b96APrsfm6s?t=749) is faster than using a Bucket of Water*
 	* *doing this wouldn't work in the Nether, as Buckets of Water don't work in the Nether*
-* if you have a limited amount of Gravel, and you need to Dig more to collect Flint, put the Gravel in your offhand
+* if you have a limited amount of Gravel, and you need to Dig more to Collect Flint, put the Gravel in your offhand
 	* *by doing this, you can Dig with a Shovel and place Gravel at the same time*
 * You don't need to hit Chickens after igniting them, [the Fire Damage alone will kill it](https://youtu.be/FV2u8soBkeA?t=702)
 * Lava Lakes tend to spawn underneath Water Lakes